Club: Fortuna Düsseldorf 1895 | Opening: 2004 | Capacity: 54,600 (9,917 standing)

 Address: Arena Straße 1, 40474 Düsseldorf

 The ESPRIT arena is located in a quiet area with little entertainment around.
-Düsseldorf’s old town, however, is filled with bars and only a 15-minute metro ride away.
+Düsseldorf’s old town, however, is filled with bars and restaurants and only a 15-minute metro ride away.

-If you wish to stay as close as possible to the ESPRIT Arena, you cannot get it any better than the Tulip Inn, which is housed inside the arena.
+If you wish to stay as close as possible to the ESPRIT Arena, you cannot get it any better than the Tulip Inn, which is located inside the arena.
 The restaurant even has a view onto the pitch.
-The hotel is mainly focused on business travellers for the nearby conference centre and is accordingly priced.
+The hotel is mainly aimed at business travellers for the nearby conference centre and is accordingly priced.
 The FFFZ Hotel Tagungshaus is also located at walking distance of the arena and is somewhat cheaper.

 There are some further hotels not far north of the stadium, which are nicely situated if you have to catch a flight from Düsseldorf Airport the day after the match.
 Hotel Destination 21 and Air Hotel Wartburg are some of the options.
 Click here for other hotels near the ESPRIT arena.